sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 The _insight enqueuer_ is a background goroutine running in the `worker` service of Sourcegraph ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/enterprise/internal/insights/background/insight_enqueuer.go?L27:6)), which runs all background goroutines for Sourcegraph - so long as `DISABLE_CODE_INSIGHTS=true` is not set on the `worker` container/process.

 Its job is to periodically schedule a recording of 'current' values for Insights by enqueuing a recording using a global query.
 This only requires a single global query per insight regardless of the number of repositories, and will return results for all the matched repositories.
-Each repository will still be recorded individually.
+Each matched repository will still be recorded individually.

 You can find these search queries for queued jobs on the (primary postgres) table `insights_query_runner_jobs.search_query`